 5. You're Eating Too Much Fat

-6. Lack of Quality Sleep
+6. You'Re Not Getting Quality Sleep

 This remains true -- you need to sleep!
 Your hormones need it.
 Your muscles need it for repair, and your brain especially needs it.
 The two hormones that are key in the relationship between sleep and weight loss are leptin and ghrelin.
 Leptin tells us when to stop eating and when you're sleep deprived.
 Ghrelin is the hormone that tells you when to eat, and when you're sleep-deprived, you have more ghrelin = more hunger.
 Studies also show that a lack of sleep can decrease your metabolism by 15%.
 I don't know about you, but I'd like to keep that extra 15% in my corner.

-Cruciferous vegetables from the vegetable family Brassicaceae include cabbage, kale, cauliflower, bok choy, broccoli and other similar green vegetables.
+Cruciferous vegetables from the vegetable family Brassicaceae include cabbage, kale, cauliflower, bok choy, broccoli, and other similar green vegetables.
 Not only are they good for you because of the feeling of fullness you get from the fiber, but they're also good for estrogen metabolism through a compound called indole-3-carbinol (I3C).
 It is a natural source of DIM (3,3-Diindolylmethane) that helps promote estrogen balance.
 This is by far the cheapest, easiest way to get your hormones and your weight in balance.
-Plus if you love broccoli and cabbage you also get the extra bonus of better blood sugar control and more cellular energy production.
+Plus, if you love broccoli and cabbage, you also get the extra bonus of better blood sugar control and more cellular energy production.

 Consider Medical Weight Loss